SPAAM-community/spaam-community.github.io/spaam2/programme.md

 All sessions will include 'icebreaker' talks by members of the SPAAM community, who will present on their own experiences and challenges working ancient metagenomics to serve as starting point for discussions.

+:warning: All titles and abstracts are subject to minor changes!

 #### Session 1